RediSearch/RediSearch/docs/docs/query/combined.md

 ## AND

-The binary operator ` ` (space) is used for intersect the results of two or more expressions.
+The binary operator ` ` (space) is used to intersect the results of two or more expressions.

 ```
 FT.SEARCH index "(expr1) (expr2)"